juhp/hkgr/README.md

 Optionally one can publish haddock docs with `hkgr publish-haddock`.

+### new
+`hkgr new` creates a new project.

+If you don't pass a name it will try to check the current directory.

+It uses `cabal init` to setup various files but replaces the .cabal file with a template stored in `~/.config/hkgr/template.cabal` which the user can freely customize.

+A `stack.yaml` file and git repo is also set up.

 ## Requirements

 hkgr uses `cabal-install` >=2, `git`, and also `hlint` if available.